Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: Free Multiplicative Brownian Motion

-In \cite{DHKBrown}, Driver, Hall and Kemp studied the properties of the solutions for the PDE (\ref{thePDE}) under the case that the unitary operator $u=I$.
-Since we are solving the same PDE with a different initial conditions, the properties of the solution for (\ref{thePDE}) with the initial condition (\ref{SinitialCond}) are similar to those obtained in their work.
+In \cite{DHKBrown}, Driver, Hall and Kemp studied the properties of the solutions for the PDE (\ref{thePDE}) under the case that the unitary initial condition $u=I$.
+Since we are solving the same PDE with a different initial condition, the properties of the solution for (\ref{thePDE}) with the initial condition (\ref{SinitialCond}) are similar to those obtained in their work.

 The equation (\ref{thePDE}) is a first-order, nonlinear PDE of Hamilton--Jacobi type (see for example, Section 3.3 in the book of Evans \cite{EvansBook}).
+We will use the polar coordinates and the logarithmic polar coordinates for $\lambda$; we write $\lambda = e^{\rho}e^{i\theta} = re^{i\theta}$.
 We define the Hamiltonian corresponding to (\ref{thePDE}) by

-We then consider Hamilton's equations for this Hamiltonian.
-That is to say, we consider this system of six coupled ODEs:
+Although the right hand side of~\eqref{theHamiltonian} is independent of $\theta$ and $p_\theta$, the function $S$ does depend on $\theta$.
+We consider $\theta$ and $p_{\theta}$ as variables of $H$ so that we can apply the second Hamilton--Jacobi formula \eqref{eq:2ndHJ} to compute $\frac{\partial S}{\partial \theta}$.
+We consider Hamilton's equations for this Hamiltonian; that is, we consider this system of six coupled ODEs: